Common name: 'The Black Crazy Ant' or 'Longhorn Crazy Ant'.

 This is a small dark brown / blackish ant that has a faint bluish flash in bright light.
 Its common name arises from its characteristic erratic and rapid movement.
-The workers are 3 mm in size and are notable for their very long legs and antennae.
-They don’t have a sting but bite and eject formic acid onto the wound.
-The queens are notably larger than the workers at about 6 mm and very prolific.
+The workers are 2-3 mm in size and are notable for their very long legs and antennae.
+They do not have a sting but bite and eject a small amount of formic acid onto the wound.
+The queens are larger than the workers at about 6 mm and very prolific.

-Colonies increase in size quickly and will produce alates within a year.
-New females will mate just outside the nest and will be accepted back into the mother colony.
-These ants are able to mate with their siblings without showing any of the normal negative effects of inbreeding.
-Although the queen produces workers through normal means, the female alates are her genetic clones and the males are the genetic clones of her mate.
-The male and female gene pools thus remain completely separate and this has allowed the black crazy ant to increase its colonies very quickly and it has become a very effective invasive species and one of the most widespread species in the tropics.
+One reason why this species has been so successful in colonization is that the new queens are able to mate with their siblings without showing any of the normal negative effects of inbreeding.
+Although the fertile queens produce workers through normal sexual means, their daughter queens are her genetic clones and her sons are the genetic clones of her mate.
+The male and female gene pools thus remain completely separate and this has allowed them to become one of the most widespread invasive species in the tropics.